 Such mature institutions may therefore be eligible for either a partially expedited review (one that does not require an organizational evaluation) or a fully expedited review (one where Council's PRSC does a desk review rather than using external evaluators for the program review).
-Applicants must apply to Council for either type of review using the criteria outlined above in Chapter 2.3.2.
+Applicants must apply to Council for either type of review using the criteria outlined above in Section 2.3.2.

-1. Prospective applicants seeking to offer a new degree program are encouraged to discuss their plans with the CAQC Secretariat prior to submitting a proposal.
-Please contact the CAQC Secretariat by phone at 780 427 8921, by fax at 780 427 4185, or by e-mail at caqc@gov.ab.ca.

-- 2. All applications from non-resident institutions to offer a proposed degree program are to be submitted by e-mail to Ms. Eileen Passmore, Director, Education and Training Program Coordination at eileen.passmore@gov.ab.ca using the Non-resident Institutions Degree Program Proposal Template (Appendix I).. - 3.
+- Prospective applicants seeking to offer a new degree program are encouraged to discuss their plans with the CAQC Secretariat prior to submitting a proposal.
+Please contact the CAQC Secretariat by phone at 780 427 8921 or by e-mail at caqc@gov.ab.ca. - 2.
+All applications from non-resident institutions to offer a proposed degree program are to be submitted by e-mail to Paul Gaudette, Director, Program Design and System Innovation at paul.gaudette@gov.ab.ca using the Non-resident Institutions Degree Program Proposal Template (Appendix H). - 3.
 At the same time as the application is sent to the Ministry, applicants should write to the Chair of Council to apply for either a partially or fully expedited review providing its rationale for the request.
 This enables Council to rule on requests for partially expedited reviews (no organizational evaluation) prior to referral to Council by the Minister.

 However, Council is not able to decide on a fully expedited review until the final program proposal (Parts A and B) has been received.
-See Chapter 2.3.2 for criteria explaining Eligibility for an Expedited Review. - 4.
-Applications to the Ministry consist of the following: - a.
+See Section 2.3.2 for criteria explaining Eligibility for an Expedited Review.

+- 4. Applications to the Ministry consist of the following: - a.
 Evidence - that the non-resident institution has had, for at least the previous five years, the authority to offer (and has been offering) the degree program in its home jurisdiction (i.e., is appropriately recognized either at the program or institutional level by an accrediting body or quality assurance agency acceptable to the Ministry, where such a body or agency exists, and/or by the appropriate public authority); - that the applicable oversight body in the home jurisdiction has approved or does not object to the institution's request for approval to offer the program in Alberta (evidence should be in the form of a letter or official document from the oversight body); - of the non-resident institution's status, whether public or private, in the home jurisdiction; and - that the admission policies of Canadian non-resident institutions do not automatically prohibit consideration of graduates of Alberta approved degree programs.